apache/incubator-xtable/website/docs/features-and-limitations.md

 ### Delta
 - When using Delta as the source for an Iceberg target, you may require field IDs set in the parquet schema.
 To enable that, follow the instructions for enabling column mapping [here](https://docs.delta.io/latest/delta-column-mapping.html).
+- When Delta is the source, Generated Columns are not synced to the target schema.
+For tables that are partitioned on Generated Columns, there is limited support.
+For example, we support date functions like transforming a timestamp to `yyyy-MM-dd` format.
+Please file a GitHub issue or pull-request for any cases that you think should be supported.